I. Taaleri Code of Conduct in General

 Taaleri has zero tolerance for money laundering and the financing of terrorism.
 Laws and official regulations relating to the prevention of money laundering and the financing of terrorism must always be complied with in Taaleri’s business operations.

-Taaleri must know its customers and partners in ways required by the law.
-If Taaleri cannot be certain of the origin of its customers’ funds or the compliance of its partners’ business operations with the law or generally accepted practice, Taaleri may not start a customer relationship or cooperation.
+Taaleri must recognise and know its clients and partners in ways required by the law.
+If Taaleri cannot be certain of the origin of its clients’ funds or the compliance of its partners’ business operations with the law or generally accepted practice, Taaleri may not start a client relationship or cooperation.

 In its operations, Taaleri complies with the sanctions legislation binding on Taaleri and monitors the operations of its partners to avoid cooperating with parties on sanctions lists that are binding on Taaleri.

-Taaleri Plc’s Board of Directors has approved the instructions governing the entire Group on the prevention and identification of money laundering and the financing of terrorism as well as the Instruction on Partners.
+Taaleri Plc’s Board of Directors has approved the instructions governing the entire Group on the prevention and identification of money laundering and the financing of terrorism as well as guidelines on partners.

 Confidential information and insider information

-Taaleri’s confidential information received based on an employment or commission relationship may not be disclosed to outsiders or used for the benefit of oneself or third parties.
+Taaleri is committed to protecting all confidential information in its possession, and we will not misuse any confidential information in our possession.
+Taaleri’s confidential information received based on an employment or commission relationship may not be disclosed to outsiders or used for personal benefit or the benefit of third parties.
 Taaleri processes personal data and protects it in accordance with the laws applicable at any given time.

-Taaleri communicates as dictated by the security market laws and rules and protects all insider information.
+Taaleri communicates and protects all insider information as dictated by the security market laws and rules.
 To prevent abuse, insider trading and the divulgence and utilisation of insider information have been restricted, and instructions have been published for these situations.

-Taaleri Plc’s Board of Directors has approved the Insider and trading regulations concerning the entire Group.
+Taaleri Plc’s Board of Directors has approved the insider and trading guidelines concerning the entire Group.

 Shareholders and debt investors